Is your website really accessible?

 Compliance laws are changing.

 Until now, website accessibility hasn’t been a big concern for most business owners and marketers.
-But legislative changes should be in place by 2018.
+But compliance rules have changed since early 2018.
 The U.S. Department of Justice (DOJ) is rolling out official compliance guidelines concerning online accessibility for the disabled as part of the Americans with Disabilities Act (ADA).
 Guidelines were supposed to be released to the public in the spring of 2016.
 DOJ has decided to first focus on public sites (Title II) then focus on private (Title III) sites.
-However, waiting until it's the law may make your site legally vulnerable in the meantime if you aren’t in compliance, as organizations such as Peapod, Target, Reebok, and the NBA have already found out.
+However, waiting until it's the law may make your site legally vulnerable in the meantime if you aren’t in compliance, as organizations such as Peapod, Apple, Target, Winn Dixie, Reebok, and the NBA have already found out.
+Lawsuits for website non-compliance are up 30% since 2017.

 How Accessible Website Services Can Help

-Web designers and developers who want to quickly learn the WCAG 2.0 guidelines so they can apply them to their own work now can take advantage of two instructor-led online classes:
+Web designers and developers who want to quickly learn the WCAG 2.1 guidelines so they can apply them to their own work now can take advantage of our instructor-led online class:

-How to Create & Test Accessible Web Sites.
+Website Accessibility Auditor: Learn How to Test Websites for Accessibility.
 This instructor-led, hands-on course covers essential design, coding, and testing procedures for Web designers and developers who want to be sure the sites they create are accessible to as many people as possible.
-Class participants will build and test an accessible web site based on the WCAG 2.0 Standards...Levels A, AA & AAA.
-They will then be able to create, test and maintain accessible websites for your clients and future prospects.
+Class participants will build and test an accessible web site based on the WCAG 2.1 Standards...Levels A, AA & AAA.
+They will then be able to create, test and maintain accessible websites for their clients and future prospects.

 ACCESSIBILITY TESTING & REMEDIATION